The Story of the Plaza Art Fair

 1981 Plaza Art Fair.
 Courtesy: Missouri Valley Special Collections, Kansas City Public Library, Kansas City, MO

-Nestled amid the elegant architecture and bustling streets of Kansas City's Country Club Plaza is a tradition that has transcended generations - the Plaza Art Fair.
-This beloved event, now a nationally renowned celebration of art, food, and music, has a rich history that dates back to the darkest days of the Great Depression.
+Nestled within the elegant architecture and busy streets of Kansas City's Country Club Plaza, the Plaza Art Fair is a long-standing tradition that has grown to become a nationally recognized celebration of art, food, and music.
+This event has a rich history, beginning during the Great Depression.

 A Plan to Lift Spirits During the Great Depression